Parsl/parslguts/taskpath.rst

 now we've got the task outcome - either a Python object that is the result, or a Python object that is the exception.
 We pickle that object and send it back to the manager, then to the interchange (over the *other* ZMQ-over-TCP socket) and then to the high throughput executor submit-side in the user workflow process.

 Back on the submit side, there's a high throughput executor process running listening on that socket.
-It gets the result package and sets the result into the executor future (TODO code reference).
-That is the mechanism by which the DFK sees that the executor has finished its work, and so that's where the final bit of "task elaboration" (TODO: link to elaboration chapter) happens - the big elaboration here would be retries on failure, which is basically do that whole HTEX submission again and get a new executor future for the next try. (but other less common elaborations would be storing checkpointing info for this task, and file staging)
+It gets the result package and sets the result into the executor future.
+That is the mechanism by which the DFK sees that the executor has finished its work, and so that's where the final bit of "task elaboration" happens - the big elaboration here would be retries on failure, which is basically do that whole HTEX submission again and get a new executor future for the next try. (but other less common elaborations would be storing checkpointing info for this task, and file staging)

+.. todo:: code reference to deserializing and setting executor future result

+.. todo:: link to elaboration chapter

 When that elaboration is finished (and didn't do a retry), we can set that same result value into the AppFuture which all that long time ago was given to the user.
 And so now future.result() returns that results (or raises that exception), back in the user workflow, and the user can see the result.

 So now we're at the end of our simple workflow, and we pass out of the parsl context manager. that causes parsl to do various bits of shutdown. and then the user workflow process falls of the bottom and ends.

-TODO: label the various TaskRecord state transitions (there are only a few relevant here) throughout this doc - it will play nicely with the monitoring DB chapter later, to they are reflected not only in the log but also in the monitoring database.
+.. todo:: label the various TaskRecord state transitions (there are only a few relevant here) throughout this doc - it will play nicely with the monitoring DB chapter later, to they are reflected not only in the log but also in the monitoring database.